 - I wanted to make a raw cocoa cookie crust because there aren’t a lot of gluten free ice cream sandwiches out there that have that classic chocolatey cookie.
 There are some with a chocolate chip cookie you can buy in the freezer section but it’s harder to find a more classic ice cream cookie sandwich and this recipe came dang close but it has a healthier twist.

-Next, prepare the cookie.
-I kept the cookie for these ice cream cookies raw so you don’t have to turn on the oven in the hot summer months.
+- Next, prepare the cookie.
 The texture of the cookies is chewy and chocolatey- just how a classic ice cream cookie sandwich should be.
-You simply add all the cookie ingredients to a food processor and blend it until it’s sticky, and forms into a ball.
-Then you roll out the batter into two 8×8 squares that are roughly 1/2 cm in thickness.
+Simply, add all the cookie ingredients to a food processor and blend it until it’s sticky, and forms into a ball.
+Then, roll out the batter into two 8×8 squares that are roughly 1/2 cm in thickness.
 Freeze one of these 8×8 squares in an 8×8 pan for at least 15 minutes.
 Leave the other square on the counter until the end step.

-Once the ice cream is a little soft, scoop it into a blender to make it easier to spread onto the cookie.
+- Once the ice cream is a little soft, scoop it into a blender to make it easier to spread onto the cookie.
 It also makes folding in the strawberry mixture WAY easier.
 Fold in those strawberries and then remove the cookie crust from the freezer.
-Evenly spread the strawberry ice cream onto the base cookie and then add the top cookie 8×8 square on top of the ice cream.
+Evenly spread the strawberry ice cream onto the base cookie.
+Then add the top cookie 8×8 square on top of the ice cream.
 Freeze for at least 6 hours and then cut the ice cream cookie sandwiches.